sataniccoder/go-web/README.md

 the recent update info about go-web!
 . simple fixes to help speed up and use less proccesing when runing
 . simple typo fixes (there will lot's more to come)
-. upgraded all go-web functions to use http.ServFile instead of the method before
-. added more documentation to help developers use it
-. added the basic outline of the admin pannels
+. added pin generation for the admin login page
-. fixed a bug with css in admin html files
+. added the ability to see the html files

+# Coming up
+. ablility to download and upload files
+. ability to change the login pin from the admin panel . ability to restart the program from the admin pannel (if you make new changes too it, it would recompile and excute it)